opensource-spraakherkenning-nl/ASR_NL_results/README.md

 3. Opening a PR from your fork to this repository

 ## Feedback
-If you have any suggestions or feedback to share about this website or its structure, we encourage you to open an issue or a pull request and we will make sure to review them.
+If you have any suggestions or feedback to share about this website or its structure, we encourage you to open an issue or a pull request.